TOXIC WATER poisons prisoners in the Montana State Prison system

 Thank you for that intro.

-Now, are you just quickly, are you finding that there's corruption throughout the the court system as well as the prison system?
+Now, are you just quickly, are you finding that there's corruption throughout the court system as well as the prison system?

 I believe so.

-I I think that's a true statement, Mike.
+I think that's a true statement, Mike.

-So uh keep listening.
+So keep listening.

-Remember Health Revolt that we used to do.
+Remember, Health Revolt we used to do.

 Yeah, that was great.